Special routes of U.S. Route 1: Louisville business loop

-U.S. Route 1 Business (US 1 Bus.) is a 2.900 mi business route of US 1 completely within the city limits of Louisville, Georgia.
+U.S. Highway 1 Business (US 1 Bus.) is a 2.900 mi business route of US 1 completely within the city limits of Louisville, Georgia.
 It is concurrent with SR 4 Bus. for its entire length.

 US 1 Bus. and SR 4 Bus. begin at an intersection with the US 1/SR 4 mainline in the southeastern part of the city.
 This intersection is also the western terminus of Bob Culvern Road, which has no access to the business routes.
 This intersection is just west of Louisville Municipal Airport.
 The two highways travel to the northwest on East Broad Street and cross over Savannah Branch.
 Almost immediately, they intersect the northern terminus of a former segment of US 1.
 Between an intersection with the southwestern terminus of Pecan Street and one with Screven Street, they pass the Louisville Public Library, the Jefferson County Water Department, and the Jefferson County Chamber of Commerce.
 Just past Screven Street, they pass the Jefferson County Courthouse.
 At an intersection with Green Street, the roadway's northbound and southbound lanes diverge, with a grassy median.
 Here, they enter downtown.
 Just before an intersection with US 221/SR 24 (Peachtree Street), the northbound and southbound lanes come back together.

 The business routes turn right onto US 221/SR 24.
 The four highways travel concurrently to the northeast.
 At West 9th Street, they pass an office of the Jefferson Electric Cooperative.
-Here, SR 24 splits off, and then the other three highways pass Helen Clark Memorial Park and an office of Georgia Power.
+Here, SR 24 splits off and then the other three highways pass Helen Clark Memorial Park and an office of Georgia Power.
 At an intersection with the southern terminus of 10th Street, the highways curve to the north-northeast.
 On this curve, they pass the Jefferson County Board of Education and the Louisville City Hall.
 Between an intersection with the eastern terminus of Academy Street and an intersection with the northwestern terminus of Forest Street, they pass Jefferson Hospital.
 A short distance north of Forest Street, the northbound lanes curve back to the northeast before intersecting US 1/SR 4/SR 17 in the northern part of the city.
 Here, US 1 Bus. and SR 4 Bus. end, while US 221 joins the mainline concurrency to the north.

 In 1966, SR 4 through the city was shifted off of US 1.
 Its former path became SR 4 Bus.
 The next year, US 1 was shifted off of SR 4 Bus. and onto SR 4.
 Its former path was redesignated as US 1 Bus.